dalpat98/Covid19_Live_insights_using_python/README.md

-# Covid19_Live_Tracker-Data-Science-
+# Covid19_Live_Tracker

+Hey..
+I'm back with an Data Science project on Covid19 insights using Python

+#Features :-
-Get Live insights of Covid19 and Travel information in this Quarantine period
+1. Get Live Overview of Covid19 cases :-

+2. Graphs that Show Real time Cases based on location :-

+	  Total Confirmed Cases :